Table of Contents

 Amazon offers both individual and professional seller accounts.
 While the professional seller accounts require a monthly subscription, most businesses will opt for the professional seller accounts as it offers analytics tools, preferential marketing treatment, and a slew of other features a professional Amazon seller will need to scale their business.

 As a third-party Amazon seller there are two options for fulfilling orders that are received through the Amazon marketplace.
 You can handle all of the tasks of shipping, customer service, and returns for the orders yourself or through a third-party logistics provider (3PL) you choose.
-Or you can choose to allow Amazon to handle this process by enrolling in the Fulfilled by Amazon (FBA) program.
+This program is called Amazon Fulfilled by Merchant (FBM).
+Alternatively, you can choose to allow Amazon to handle this process by enrolling in the Fulfilled by Amazon (FBA) program.
 If you use FBA, your company name can be added to the order page; your customers will see “sold by BRAND X and Fulfilled by Amazon” when they buy your products.
 The number of successful FBA sellers continues to grow and there is a growing demand to buy FBA businesses.

 Quick list of Amazon Seller Central Benefits: